Graham Platner: Political views

-Platner has been characterized as a populist and a progressive.
-He has received attention for focusing on economic issues facing working-class Americans, and for being willing to criticize the Democratic Party establishment.
-His platform includes focusing on housing affordability, universal health care through Medicare for All, and ending US involvement in overseas wars.
+Platner has been described as a populist and a progressive.
+His platform focuses on issues such as housing affordability, strengthening labor unions, universal health care through Medicare for All, reducing the political power of billionaires, and ending US involvement in what he describes as "pointless" wars.

-Platner has explicitly declined to be identified as progressive or liberal, saying, "I think it's silly that thinking people deserve health care, that makes you some kind of lefty.
-But I do think those working-class policies are necessary."
-He has highlighted his support for gun rights as a point where he differs from mainstream liberals, and said that many of his friends and colleagues voted for Donald Trump.
 In The American Prospect, Austin Ahlman called Platner part of "a growing wave of populist Senate candidates who are challenging modern understandings of political labels by forefronting anti-establishment, anti-corporate, and distinctly localist politics and policies".
-Platner has cited Senator Bernie Sanders as a political influence.
-He has also credited Frances Perkins, who served as Secretary of Labor under Franklin D. Roosevelt, and labor organizer Jane McAlevey as inspirations.
+Platner has cited Senator Bernie Sanders as a political influence and labor organizer Jane McAlevey as an inspiration.